PigeonProtocolConsortium/pigeon-spec/message_format.md

 2. Body: Data that is used by the _user or application_
 3. Footer: Cryptographic signature to prevent tampering or forgery.

-The parts of a message must follow the order specified.
+**The parts of a message must follow the order specified in this document.** The order of headers is not user definable.
+The fact that headers are alphabetical is a coincidence and future versions of the protocol might not be alphabetized.

 ### Parts of a Header